 While it is not uncommon for a public entity to abandon eminent domain proceedings, an abandonment could come at a substantial cost to a public agency.
 In the case of a full abandonment, the agency is required to pay all the owner's litigation expenses, including attorneys' fees, costs, and expert fees.
 (See Code of Civil Procedure section 1268.610.)
 In the case of a partial abandonment, the owner is entitled to only those litigation expenses that would not have been incurred but for the partial abandonment.

 This matter serves as a reminder that while it is always possible for the acquisition needs of public entities to shift, it’s important for public agencies to keep in mind the potential high cost of abandoning an eminent domain action.

-Aleene Madikians represents public and private sector clients through all stages of civil litigation involving eminent domain, land use, water, CEQA, renewable energy projects and major public infrastructure projects.
+Aleene Madikians represents public and private sector clients through all stages of civil litigation primarily focusing on eminent domain and land use matters.
+She has advised numerous public agencies on complex property ...

 Stay ConnectedRSS Feed

 - Court Decisions